 Visa (V) Gains But Lags Market: What You Should Know

-Prior to today's trading, shares of the global payments processor had gained 1.19% over the past month.
-This has outpaced the Business Services sector's loss of 1.56% and the S&P 500's loss of 0.39% in that time.
+Prior to today's trading, shares of the global payments processor had gained 2.78% over the past month.
+This has outpaced the Business Services sector's gain of 1.02% and the S&P 500's gain of 0.49% in that time.

-Wall Street will be looking for positivity from V as it approaches its next earnings report date.
+Investors will be hoping for strength from V as it approaches its next earnings release.
 On that day, V is projected to report earnings of $1.10 per share, which would represent a year-over-year decline of 25.17%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $5.04 billion, down 17.82% from the year-ago period.
+Our most recent consensus estimate is calling for quarterly revenue of $5.03 billion, down 18.01% from the year-ago period.

-Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $5.01 per share and revenue of $21.79 billion.
-These totals would mark changes of -7.9% and -5.16%, respectively, from last year.
+V's full-year Zacks Consensus Estimates are calling for earnings of $5.01 per share and revenue of $21.78 billion.
+These results would represent year-over-year changes of -7.9% and -5.21%, respectively.

-Any recent changes to analyst estimates for V should also be noted by investors.
-Recent revisions tend to reflect the latest near-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+Investors should also note any recent changes to analyst estimates for V. These revisions help to show the ever-changing nature of near-term business trends.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 0.31% higher.
-V is currently sporting a Zacks Rank of #3 (Hold).
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate has moved 0.28% higher within the past month.
+V is currently a Zacks Rank #3 (Hold).

-Looking at its valuation, V is holding a Forward P/E ratio of 39.93.
-For comparison, its industry has an average Forward P/E of 26.5, which means V is trading at a premium to the group.
+Digging into valuation, V currently has a Forward P/E ratio of 40.91.
+For comparison, its industry has an average Forward P/E of 26.63, which means V is trading at a premium to the group.

 Click to get this free report